tent/react-scroll-pagination/README.md

 `unloadPage` is called before `loadPrevPage` or `loadNextPage` if there is a page at the opposite end of the visible area entirely out of view.

-The height of each rendered page is calculated and cached to determine when a new page should be loaded or an old one removed.
-Page heights for pages removed from the top are also kept to help keep the padding accurate if/when the page is loaded again.
+Each page calculates it's own height and reports it to the `ScrollPagination` instance via `onPageEvent`.
+The `ScrollPagination` instance keeps track of what pages are added or removed from the top and adjusts the scroll position.

 ## Why